dvdmtw98/notes/notes-vault/information-security/certifications/comptia-cysa/cybersecurity-roles.md

 - Breaks into the systems (with permission) to find vulnerabilities

 #### Cybersecurity Engineer
-- Responsible to designing tools and techniques for the organization
+- Responsible for designing tools and techniques for the organization
 - Analysts handle day-to-day operates of the created systems

 #### Cybersecurity Analyst
 - Senior position within organization’s security team
 - Responsible for protecting sensitive info & preventing unauthorized access
-- Junior Analyst also require 2-3 years of IT experience
+- Junior Analyst also require 2-4 years of IT experience
-- Senior Analysts report to the CISO (C-Suite)
+- Senior Analysts report upward to CISO (C-Suite)
 - Responsibility includes:
 	- Implement and configure security controls
 	- Work in a SOC (Operations Center) or CSIRT (Incident Response)
 	- Auditing security processes and procedures
 	- Conducting risk assessment, vulnerability assessments and pen tests
-	- Maintaining threat intelligence
+	- Maintaining up-to-date threat intelligence
 - Needs to be a **creative thinker** and **problem solver**